-To continue advances in these fields,

-construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
+To continue advances in these fields, construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
 To help meet the critical scientific challenges of our energy future, this new state-ofthe-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the NSLS and will focus on research at the nanoscale.
-The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level, including clean, affordable energy, molecular electronics, and high-temperature superconductors.
+The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level, including clean, affordable energy, molecular electronics, and hightemperature superconductors.
 In October 2014, the NSLS-II achieved "first light," when the first shutter was opened to begin commissioning of the first experimental station (called a beamline) allowing powerful x-rays to travel to a phosphor detector and capture the facility's first photons.
-The NSLS -II is expected to be fully operational by the end of 2015.
+By the end of 2015, the NSLS II continued toward full operational status, with eight beamlines in the process of being fully commissioned for operation.